WE INTERRUPT THIS BROADCAST TO BRING YOU: “The Moondog Coronation Ball”

 In actuality, history is a constantly evolving set of loosely connected touchstones, some more important than others, but all mixing together to gradually change the course of human events.

-While there are unquestionably many “firsts” that form the notable start to a larger story – The Wright Brothers leaving terra firma in 1903… the assassination of archduke Franz Ferdinand in 1914 which launched World War One… and for that matter Roy Brown releasing the first rock record in September 1947 – those events don’t exist in a vaccuum and it’s the circumstances surrounding those firsts which allow them to have a greater impact.
+While there are unquestionably many “firsts” that form the notable start to a larger story – The Wright Brothers leaving terra firma in 1903… the assassination of archduke Franz Ferdinand in 1914 which launched World War One… and for that matter Roy Brown releasing the first rock record in September 1947 – those events don’t exist in a vacuum and it’s the circumstances surrounding those firsts which allow them to have a greater impact.

 The Art Of Self-Promotion